 Features

-Not only does this process create a smooth gear but it also creates a very strong gear as the gears fit or mesh tightly together which makes it feel more solid and minimizes the wear on the gears.
+Not only does this process create a smooth gear, but it also creates a very strong gear as the gears fit or mesh tightly together, which makes it feel more solid and minimizes the wear on the gears.

-Shielded A-RB® ball bearings – When saltwater fishing, keeping saltwater and sand out of your reel is paramount to a long lifespan.
-Shimano uses 3 shielded A-RB (anti-rust) bearings that are shielded on both sides with a special coating to minimize damage by saltwater and provide an extremely smooth retrieve.
+When saltwater fishing, keeping saltwater and sand out of your reel is paramount to a long lifespan.
+Shimano uses three shielded A-RB (anti-rust) bearings that are shielded on both sides with a special coating to minimize damage by saltwater and provide an extremely smooth retrieve.

 Features at a Glance